YusufAkande1/Task-1-Yusuf-Akande/README.md

-# Sales Data Analytics Project
+# Data Cleaning & Preparation Project

 ## Project Overview
-This project focuses on cleaning, analyzing, and extracting insights from a sales dataset using Excel, Python, and SQL.
+This project focuses on cleaning and preparing a raw dataset using Excel and Python.

-The workflow covered:
-- Data Cleaning & Preparation
-- Exploratory Data Analysis (EDA)
-- SQL Business Analysis
-- Data Visualization

-The goal of the project was to transform raw sales data into meaningful business insights that can support data-driven decision-making.
+The goal of the project was to improve data quality by handling missing values, removing duplicates, correcting data formats, and preparing the dataset for further analysis.

+Clean and reliable data is essential for accurate reporting, analysis, and business decision-making.

+---
+## Objectives

+The main objectives of this project were to:

+- Identify missing or null values
+- Remove duplicate records
+- Correct inconsistent data formats
+- Standardize text values
+- Prepare the dataset for analysis and visualization

 ---